 Interest which is directly linked to income producing investment assets is tax deductible.

 Many people assume they can simply redraw or set up a new loan on their old home (which will become an investment property) and claim that debt as a tax deduction.
 This is not correct.
-In fact you would be breaking the law and if caught would face penalties plus return of any funds received.

 When Bill purchased his original home he borrowed $350000.
 Over time Bill has paid the debt down to $100,000.
 Bill decides to upgrade to a $500000 property.
 The purchase costs are $25000.
 Using the equity in his existing home Bill redraws the original loan back to $350000 ($250000 increase) and then borrows the remaining $275000 against the new property.